Loading

 • x-ray and substance detection.

 Substance detection methods may include the use of detector dogs.
-An officer may request to inspect items in your possession and/or pass those items through x-ray screening.
+An officer may ask to inspect items in your possession and/or pass those items through x-ray screening.

 You are not under any obligation to comply with this request.
 However, if you do not comply, we may deny you entry to the immigration detention facility.

-Providing proof of vaccination is no longer a requirement for visitors entering an immigration detetention facility.
+Providing proof of vaccination is no longer required for visitors entering an immigration detention facility.